atanas-zlatev-98/Braga-Luxury-Watches/README.md

 * Add to cart button - each cart button has a onClick={addCart()} function that just shows an alert with the text "Product added to cart".

 * Footer - on the desktop version there are 5 sections , one with logo and links for social media, 2 for links, 1 for information and 1 for newsletter.
-On the mobile version the sections with links and information are replaced by bootstrap accordion.
+On the mobile version the sections with links and information are replaced by bootstrap accordion, the accordions still have the links inside them, but are not working because i didn't set their hrefs.

 * Filters on mobile version - the filters section on the mobile version is moved to a sidebar on the left that is opened by a button, this is also bootstrap.